hidenori-shinohara/hidenori-shinohara.github.io/_posts/courses/math620/2019-09-09-smooth-manifold-cheat-sheet.md

   $\eta_p$ is an alternating $k$-tensor, so it takes $k$ covectors.
 * $x_1, \cdots, x_k$ are vector fields, so $x_{1, p}, \cdots, x_{k, p}$ are covectors.
 * Thus $\eta_p(x_{1, p}, \cdots, x_{k, p})$ is a real number.

+I like the textbook's definition better.

+> A smooth section of $\bigwedge^kM$ is called a differential $k$-form, or just a $k$-form;
+> this is just a smooth tensor field whose value at each point is an alternating tensor.